You’ve probably heard the saying, “The only certainty in investing is uncertainty”.

 The Intelligent Asset Allocator – William Bernstein

-In today's markets, successful investing is more challenging than ever before, and balancing the risk and rewards is more critical.
+In today's markets, successful investing is more challenging and risky than ever before.
 One of the best ways to navigate these challenges is to have a robust and diversified portfolio of assets.

 The Sector Strategist: Using New Allocation Techniques to Reduce Risk and Improve Investment Returns – Timothy J. McIntosh

-Over time, the markets and the investment climate have evolved significantly.
-As a result, it may be time to reconsider investment strategies and break away from outdated concepts.
+Due to the shifting market climate, it may be time to reconsider investment strategies and break away from outdated concepts.
 That is exactly what Timothy J. McIntosh suggests in The Sector Strategist.

-Ultimately, the knowledge imparted in The Sector Strategist will allow you to grow your portfolio and reduce your risk.
+Ultimately, the knowledge within The Sector Strategist will allow you to grow your portfolio and reduce your risk.

 You can buy The Sector Strategist here.